marcinkaluza/sil-automation/Exercise4/README.md

 ![](img/08-FailureReason.png)
 4. The pipeline expects file named **infra.yaml** to be present in the repository.
 In order to create it, first navigate to **CodeCommit** in the AWS console.
 You can get there by selecting **Source** and then **Repositories** in the left hand side menu.
 ![](img/09-IaCrepo.png)
-5. Click on the **Iac** repository to get to the dertails screen:
+5. Click on the **Iac** repository to get to the details screen:
 ![](img/10-Add%20file.png)
-6. As tou can see, the repository is empty.
+6. As you can see, the repository is empty.
 Let's add a file by clicking **Add file** button and selecting **Upload file** option.
 Click **Choose file** button and pick **infra.yaml** file from the **Exercise4** directory.
 Fill in your name, email address and commit mesage.
 Once done click the **Commit changes** button.
 ![](img/11-Commit.png)
-7. The commit confirmation screen will be shown, showing the content of your file:
+7. The commit confirmation screen will be shown, showing the content of the added file:
 ![](img/12-CommitConfirmation.png)
 8. In the AWS console, navigate back to the **CodePipeline** page.
-You will notice that our code pipeline has started automatically.
+You will notice that our  pipeline has started automatically.
 ![](img/13-PipelineInProgress.png)
 9. Click on the name of the pipeline to get to the details screen.
 ![](img/14-PipelineinProgress.png)